-Self-schedules may otherwise not support the least-cost objective.
-Most importantly, they are price-taker bids that provide no assurance (unlike price bids) that market revenues will pay for fuel and other operating costs, and thereby expose SDG&E ratepayers to unnecessary risk of losses.
-Furthermore, self-schedules undermine the CAISO's ability to procure A/S and thereby drive up the costs (which are charged to load) for these products that are necessary for grid reliability.
+Generally, self-schedules do not support the least-cost objective.
+As described earlier, self-schedules are price-taker bids which may provide no assurance that market revenues will pay for fuel and other operating costs, and thereby may expose SDG&E ratepayers to unnecessary risk of losses.
+Furthermore, self-schedules could affect the CAISO's ability to optimally procure energy and A/S which are necessary for grid reliability.
+Operational constraints will at times make self-scheduling preferable to cost based bids.